 Configuring interaction with the external tool

-In the Tool to run on changes area, specify the tool to use, the arguments to pass to it, the expected output file types, etc.
+In the Tool to run on changes area, specify the tool to use, the arguments to pass to it, the expected output file types, and so on.

 $FileNameWithoutExtension$, that will be replaced with actual file names.

-- In the Output paths to refresh text box, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
+In the Output paths to refresh field, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
 Based on these settings, PhpStorm recognizes the files generated through compilation.

 Expand the Working Directory and Environment Variables hidden area.

 Define the environment variables.
 For example, specify the

 PATHvariable for the tools that are required for starting the tool you are configuring but are not referenced in the path to it.
 In most cases it is Node.js or ruby.exe.
 Such situation may result from custom manual installation instead of installation through the Node Package Manager (npm) or gem manager.